mhsenkow/InfiniteVegaCharts/README.md

 A React-based visualization gallery and editor built with Vega-Lite.
 Create, customize, and explore data visualizations with an intuitive interface.

 Got a basic electron version running!
-Should be here, or hit me up...if anyone reads this. https://mhsenkow.org/experiments/VegaExplorer/Vega%20Gallery-0.0.0-arm64.dmg (Please don't hack me, I'm broke and a designer.)
+Should be here, or hit me up...if anyone reads this.
+(If it freezes, toggle between the buttons at the top / I'll fix that soon....)

+https://mhsenkow.org/experiments/VegaExplorer/Vega%20Gallery-0.0.0-arm64.dmg
+(Please don't hack me, I'm broke and a designer.)